What Is Tree Bracing?

 Atlanta Trees That Commonly Need Bracing

-- Water oaks: Rapid growth leads to frequent co-dominant stems with included bark.
+- Water oaks: Rapid growth produces frequent co-dominant stems with included bark.

-- Red maples: Naturally form tight V-shaped crotches that are prone to splitting.
+- Red maples: They naturally form tight V-shaped crotches that tend to split under load.

-- Crepe myrtles: Multi-stem forms are popular in Georgia landscapes but can spread apart as they grow.
+- Crepe myrtles: The popular multi-stem forms found across Georgia landscapes can spread apart as the tree grows taller.

-- Pecans: Heavy nut production and brittle wood create high-stress branch unions.
+- Pecans: Heavy nut crops and somewhat brittle wood put extra stress on branch unions.

-- Tulip poplars: Fast-growing with relatively soft wood; co-dominant failures are common during Atlanta ice storms.
+- Tulip poplars: Quick growers with relatively soft wood; co-dominant failures are common during Atlanta's ice storms.

 When Bracing Is Not the Answer

-Bracing cannot fix every problem.
-If the tree has extensive internal decay, severe root damage, or a defect that compromises more than 50 percent of the trunk's cross-section, removal may be the only safe option.
-A qualified arborist will always give you an honest assessment.
-At EastLake Tree Services, we never recommend support systems that will not meaningfully reduce risk.
+Bracing has its limits.
+If a tree has widespread internal decay, serious root damage, or a defect that takes out more than 50 percent of the trunk's cross-section, removal may be the only safe path forward.
+A qualified arborist will always give you a straight answer.
+At EastLake Tree Services, we never recommend support hardware that won't meaningfully lower the risk.

 Schedule a Structural Assessment

-If you have noticed a crack, a leaning stem, or a split that seems to be getting wider, call EastLake Tree Services at 404-850-1174 or request a free quote.
-Our ISA-certified arborists will evaluate the defect and recommend the most effective solution, whether that is bracing, cabling, pruning, or a combination of all three.
+If you have spotted a crack, a leaning stem, or a split that seems to grow wider each year, call EastLake Tree Services at 404-850-1174 or request a free quote.
+Our ISA-certified arborists will evaluate the defect and recommend the most effective fix, whether that means bracing, cabling, pruning, or a combination of all three.

 "Our 80-year-old pecan tree had a major split developing.
 EastLake installed two brace rods and a cable, and the tree has been rock-solid through three storm seasons since.
 Money well spent to save an irreplaceable tree."